July 10

 Welcome to Lollipop Lane Boutique!

-We offer a large variety of adorable dresses and clothing, cute purses and hair accessories, and so much more!
-Whether it be embroidery, sewing or crochet, we love creating one of a kind items that will bring a little colour and joy into your life.
+They offer a large variety of adorable dresses and clothing, cute purses and hair accessories, and so much more!
+Whether it be embroidery, sewing or crochet, they love creating one-of-a-kind items that will bring a little colour and joy into your life.

-Look for Lollipop Lane, where we are crafting smiles, one stitch at a time.
+At Lollipop Lane, they are crafting smiles one stitch at a time.

 Email: Aweir1@cogeco.ca